pnp/pnpjs/packages/nodejs/docs/sp-fetch-client.md

 # @pnp/nodejs/spfetchclient

-The SPFetchClient is used to authentication to SharePoint as a provider hosted add-in using a client and secret.
+The SPFetchClient is used to authentication to SharePoint as a provider hosted add-in using a client and secret in nodejs.
+Remember it is not a good practive to expose client ids and secrets on the client and use of this class is intended for nodejs exclusively.

 ```TypeScript
 import { SPFetchClient } from "@pnp/nodejs";